ehansis/til/pages/hdd_sleep.md

 Then, sleep.
 Your dreamy friend will do its thing, and maybe help you find that novel, creative solution.

-For many people just taking your mind off a problem and doing something relaxing also seems to help with problem solving.
+Oftentimes, just taking your mind off a problem and doing something relaxing also seems to help with problem solving.
 Having ideas in the shower is almost a cliche.
 For me, cycling works very well - some of the hardest problems I have had to tackle solved themselves while cycling home from the office.
-Yet, I can't offer you any scientific insights on showers and how they compare to REM sleep in terms of creativity.

 ## References